What happens when a narcissist knows you love him/her? The first is how they would react. The second is what you should do to deal with the situation.

 - The second question is: How to deal with their reaction?

-What Happens When A Narcissist Knows You Love Them
+What To Expect When A Narcissist Knows You Love Him/Her

 When a narcissist knows you love them, they are elated and ego-boosted because they now have you hooked as a narcissistic supply.
 It means they have secured control over you and you will not leave them easily.
 They confirm that you made the right decision to fall for them and begin the next phase of the narcissistic abuse cycle.